Topics in this article include:

 Invariably those supportive compounds will also be found in the same food source they were taken from as well.

-One example is rose hips that contains both the vitamin C and the required bioflavonoids to enhance the effectiveness of vitamin C in the body.
-Rose hips also contain numerous antioxidants helpful in detoxification and the elimination of pathogens.
+One example is rose hips and other herbs included in Herbal C that will naturally contains both the vitamin C and the required bioflavonoids and other phytonutrients to enhance the effectiveness of vitamin C in the body.

 Food sources that increase glutathione do so by providing precursor building blocks (glutamate, glycine, l-cysteine, l-cystine, selenium, sulfur, alpha lipoic acid, vitamins C&E, folate, carnosic acid, glutathione reductase, etc.).